Ticonderoga & Hague: Day Trips Near Lake George NY

 Located on the quiet northern end of Lake George, this family campground offers swimming, biking, fishing, boating and hiking.
 Just 6 miles from Ticonderoga on the west shore of Lake George.
 There are two group campground facilities for small groups.

 The beach at Robert E. Henry Memorial Park is open 10am - 1:30pm and 2pm - 6pm daily June 29 thru August 31.
 There is a $15 boat launch fee for non-residents, and this fee is waived for residents with multi-use sticker.

 Ruah Bed & Breakfast

-Large common rooms, rooms have private baths, some with fireplaces, large balcony offers a beautiful view of Lake George and the Adirondacks located in Hague on Lake George, a tranquil and idyllic haven on Lake George.
+Large common rooms, rooms have private baths, some with fireplaces, large balcony offers a spectacular view of Lake George and the Adirondacks located in Hague on Lake George, a tranquil and idyllic haven on northern Lake George.

 Firehouse Restaurant in Hague

 Serving up fresh, creative American fare in an old firehouse with an outdoor dining space overlooking a brook.
 Open seasonally from June to September.